WWW.SARASAUTISMSITE.COM

 Sometimes I just need to walk away.

-Almost all students need the opportunity to signal that they need a break, and same goes for the teacher/tutor/therapist.
+Many students need to have the opportunity to signal that they need a break.
+The same goes for the teacher/tutor/therapist.
 Stress and frustration are our enemies, I think.
-As a parent and teacher, try taking time to refocus, regroup, and then try again to give ‘it’ your best shot.
+As a parent and teacher, at time, we need to try taking time to refocus, regroup, and then try again to give ‘it’ your best shot.
 If taking a break doesn’t work then there’s always tomorrow.
 Just because ‘it’ is on ‘our’ agenda, doesn’t necessarily make ‘it’ something the student thinks he/she needs or wants to do this minute.
-That doesn’t mean ‘it’ will never happen, it just means it’s not happening right now.
+That may mean ‘it’ will never happen, but it could mean that it’s just not happening right now.

 61% My brain is symbolized in my drawing by the following: the buildings on the sides and the front is my brain.
 The bridge provides a way for the people and the cars to cross.
 It connects one side of my brain to the other.
 (The book shows a drawing titled, I Need A Break.)